YaelShrem/DailyTasks/README.md

 # DailyTasks
-This is a simple web app for managing daily tasks, written in HTML, CSS, and JavaScript, using the cool stuff as localStorage, font-awesome, etc.
+This is a simple web app for managing daily tasks, written in HTML, CSS, and JavaScript, using cool stuff as localStorage, font-awesome, etc.